njfio/fluent_cli/README.md

 - **Secure Environment Interaction**: Automatic handling of environment variables and secure token management ensures that your operations are safe and your data is protected.

-- **Versatile Output Options**: Whether you need beautifully formatted markdown, concise code blocks, or well-structured JSON, Fluent CLI delivers your data in the format you prefer, right in your terminal.- **Interactive Inputs**: Fluent CLI handles stdin inputs gracefully, allowing for interactive user sessions and seamless piping from other commands.
+- **Versatile Output Options**: Whether you need beautifully formatted markdown, concise code blocks, or well-structured JSON, Fluent CLI delivers your data in the format you prefer, right in your terminal.- **Interactive Inputs**: Fluent CLI handles stdin inputs gracefully, allowing for interactive user sessions and seamless piping to and from other commands.

 - **Autocomplete Workflow Names**: Fluent CLI includes autocomplete for all the configured workflow names which makes calling any of the workflows just a few keystrokes away.